logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 You can apply **group by** operators to up to 3 fields.
 If you use this option, the alert will return the aggregated results.

-The order of the group-by fields matter.
+The order in which you add group-by fields matter.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)

 For example, the following will group results by continent, then country, then city: